MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/forest-recovery-guide/ad-forest-recovery-reset-computer-account-dc.md

 ms.topic: article
 ms.assetid: 4e1a6070-df0a-4dfe-8773-899a010bfabd
 ---

-# AD Forest Recovery - Resetting the computer account on the DC legacy
+# Active Directory Forest Recovery - Resetting the computer account on the DC legacy

 >Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows Server 2012 and 2012 R2, Windows Server 2008 and 2008 R2